romgrk/node-gtk/README.md

 # then close and open again MingW shell
 pacman -Syyu --noconfirm

-# install basic dependencies
-pacman -S --needed --noconfirm git python2 python2-setuptools
-# install gtk3 + extras
+# install git, gtk3 and extra dependencie
-pacman -S --needed --noconfirm mingw-w64-$(uname -m)-{gtk3,gobject-introspection,pkg-config}
+pacman -S --needed --noconfirm git mingw-w64-$(uname -m)-{gtk3,gobject-introspection,pkg-config}

 # where to put the repository clone?
 # pick your flder or use ~/oss (Open Source Software)